modsim/ChromaHD-mixdtools/mixd2pvtu/README.md

 # Notes
 - [VTK 7.1 Update and VTK with MPI](https://github.com/libMesh/libmesh/issues/1179)
-- Works only on semidiscrete meshes
 - minf file nn/ne ordering matters
 - Timestepping implemented (nrec)
 - Timestriding implemented (nrecstride. use ncrecstride=2 for spacetime data out)
-- Timestep lengths are not used
+- Timestep lengths are either constant or read from line separated text file
 - Example settings file is provided with source code
-- ISSUE: for large meshes, it gets stuck after mxyz read.
+- [PROB] For large meshes on single core, nnc*nsd etc is larger than INT_MAX, and overflows the int count parameters in MPI calls

 # Todos
 - [ ] Error handling & safety